 - What features and benefits do they care about most?

 - Does your business meet those needs?

 - What are some reasons people decide not to buy a product or service?

 - How much time do they invest in researching options?

-People also want to buy from brands that share their values.
+People want to buy from brands that share their values.
 But you can’t understand your customers’ values unless you go beyond demographics.
-So dig deep and find out what makes them tick.
+So dive deeper and find out what makes them tick.

 Most small businesses only know the basics about their audience.
 You can establish a competitive edge by deepening your understanding of who they are.

 Be So Good They Can’t Ignore You